Financial Poise

 Facing Consumer Sales and Marketing Challenges Head-On

-But what does this mean for a small business, professional service providers or businesses that need marketing help?
+But what does this mean for a small business, professional service providers, or businesses that need marketing help?

 Let’s take my coffee client as an example.
-My client sells specialty coffee from legendary, coffee-producing countries around the world:
+My client sells specialty coffee from legendary, coffee-producing countries around the world.

 Coffee has become like wine or craft beer.
-Its flavor profiles, price points and manner of consumption vary by individual preferences.
-Coffee manufacturers therefore will have to consider the following:
+Its flavor profiles, price points, and manner of consumption vary by individual preferences.
+Coffee manufacturers, therefore, will have to consider the following:

 The challenge is this: what coffee drinkers want is all over the board!
 For example, the ways that individuals consume coffee fall into several categories: